dividuum/info-beamer/doc/manual.md

 ------------

 There is nothing special to do.
 XXX consists of only a single binary called XXX.
-You can move it to any directory you like (e.g. /usr/local/bin).
+You can move it to any directory you like (e.g. `/usr/local/bin`).
+Or you can call `make install` to install XXX into `/usr/local/bin`.

+    :::console
+    user:~/src/XXX$ sudo make install
+    install -o root -g root -m 755 info-beamer /usr/local/bin/

 First Steps
 ===========